Spain's fragmented supermarkets squeezed towards mergers

-A surprising array of businesses make up Spain's grocery sector, with the five biggest operators -- privately-owned Mercadona, DIA (DIDA.MC), Carrefour (CARR.PA), Auchan and Eroski EROSK.UL -- barely controlling 50 percent of the market between them.
+A surprising array of businesses make up Spain's grocery sector, with the five biggest operators -- privately-owned Mercadona, DIA, Carrefour, Auchan and Eroski -- barely controlling 50 percent of the market between them.

 Alongside them are dozens of tiny operators, many of which have become vulnerable as the tepid demand through years of crisis has depressed prices and whittled down margins.